 Enter the name, certificate, private key, and certificate chain in the respective fields, then click Add Certificate and Use Subdomain.

 From the Space’s Settings page, in the CDN (Content Delivery Network) section, open the pulldown menu with the current subdomain.

 To switch subdomains, you can choose another certificate or add a new subdomain certificate here.

-To remove the subdomain entirely and serve content only from the default CDN endpoint, select click Remove Custom Subdomain, then click Save.
-You’ll need to to confirm the removal in the window that opens by typing the name of the subdomain and clicking Remove subdomain.
+To remove the subdomain entirely and serve content only from the default CDN endpoint, click Remove Custom Subdomain, then click Save.
+In the window that opens, confirm the removal by typing the name of the subdomain and clicking Remove subdomain.